dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 For more detailed information, you might find it helpful to review the [Internet Computer's documentation](https://internetcomputer.org/docs) or ask your question in the [Dfinity Developer Forum](https://forum.dfinity.org).

-## Is there a guide or tutorial on how to use multichain features on the Internet Computer for beginners?
+### Is there a guide or tutorial on how to use multi-chain features on the Internet Computer for beginners?

 Yes, there are several resources available for beginners who want to use the multi-chain features on the Internet Computer.